httptoolkit/httptoolkit-website/src/docs/guides/android.md

 The easiest way to do this generally is using a tool like [apk-mitm](https://github.com/shroudedcode/apk-mitm).
 Apk-mitm automatically opens up the APK, makes the network security config transformations described above, disables most standard certificate pinning, and rebuilds the application.

 This isn't foolproof.
-If it doesn't work, you can run apk-mitm with the `--wait` argument, which will allow you to explore the decompiled source of the application, and make your own changes manually before resuming repackaging.
+If it doesn't work, you can run apk-mitm with the `--wait` argument, which allows you to explore the decompiled source of the application, and make your own changes manually before resuming repackaging.